-- (a) The data importer shall process the personal data only on documented instructions from the data exporter.
-The data exporter may give such instructions throughout the duration of the contract. - (b) The data importer shall immediately inform the data exporter if it is unable to follow those instructions.
+- (a) The data exporter has informed the data importer that it acts as processor under the instructions of its controller(s), which the data exporter shall make available to the data importer prior to processing. - (b) The data importer shall process the personal data only on documented instructions from the controller, as communicated to the data importer by the data exporter, and any additional documented instructions from the data exporter.
+Such additional instructions shall not conflict with the instructions from the controller.
+The controller or data exporter may give further documented instructions regarding the data processing throughout the duration of the contract. - (c) The data importer shall immediately inform the data exporter if it is unable to follow those instructions.
+Where the data importer is unable to follow the instructions from